Hiromoto Oe

 Laying the foundations of Sagae City

-The Oe clan ruled the Sagae region for 18 generations over a period of approximately 400 years until they were defeated by Mogami Yoshiaki during the Sengoku period, laying the foundations for present-day Sagae City.
+The Oe clan ruled the Sagae region for approximately 400 years, spanning 18 generations, until they were destroyed by Mogami Yoshiaki during the Sengoku period, laying the foundation for present-day Sagae City.

-During the reigns of the 8th head of the clan, Tokiuji, and the 9th head of the clan, Mototoki, Sagae Castle was surrounded by a triple moat and extensive repairs and reconstructions were carried out.
+During the reigns of the 8th head of the clan, Tokiuji, and the 9th head, Mototoki, Sagae Castle was surrounded by a triple moat and underwent extensive renovations and reconstructions.
 Samurai residences were built one after another around the castle, and Sagae became a bustling castle town.

 Spots related to the Oe clan